middyjs/middy/SECURITY.md

 Core maintainers use Middy extensively within their own organizations that meet the above standards tested using SecurityHub and penetration testing.

+## Secure design principles

+- secure by default
+- use white lists
+- no backdoors
+- follow least privilege
+- keep it simple

 ## Supported Versions
 Only the latest version is supported for security updates.

+## Threat model

+All options and configuration are assume to be trusted as we are configured by the implementing developer.
+It's up the implement IAM properly.

+## Trust Boundaries

+Middy is implemented within AWS Lambda.
+The Lambda execution and configuration of middy is trusted.
+It's up to the implementing developer to apply input validation to ensure the event is properly structured and safe to use for the handler.
+User inputs to all packages are fuzzed.

 ## Reporting a Vulnerability